 Phosphorus, nitrogen and other nutrients increase the productivity or fertility of marine ecosystems.
 Organisms such as phytoplankton, algae and seaweeds grow quickly and excessively on the water’s surface.
 This rapid development of algae and phytoplankton is called an algal bloom.
 Algal blooms can create dead zones beneath them, because they prevent light from penetrating the water’s surface.
 They also prevent oxygen from being absorbed by organisms beneath them.
 Sunlight is necessary for plants and organisms like phytoplankton and algae, which manufacture their own nutrients from sunlight, water and carbon dioxide.

-Algal blooms are sometimes referred to as “red tides” or “brown tides,” depending on the color of the algae.
+Algal blooms are sometimes referred to as “red tides” or “brown tides,” depending on the colour of the algae.
 Cyanobacteria causes red tides.

 Algal blooms also cause human illness.
 Shellfish, such as oysters, are filter feeders.
 As they filter water, they absorb microbes associated with algal blooms.
 Many of these microbes are toxic to people.
 Algal blooms can also lead to the death of marine mammals and shore birds that rely on the marine ecosystem for food.